 It is said eyes are the windows to the soul, and based on findings by FastLife.com, it’s clear that eyes do reveal a lot about people.
 In the site’s poll of more than 1,000 people to determine the biggest physical turn-ons and turn-offs, women and men agreed that “eyes were the most important facial feature in a potential partner.”

 Of the participants who were surveyed, the majority of both men and women found blue to be the most attractive eye color.
 In regard to eye colors other than blue, the study found that men preferred women who had green eyes over those with brown eyes.
 Women, however, gave a slight edge to men with brown eyes over those with green eyes.

 Actually, it ranked as high as it could for women — a man’s stomach was deemed the most attractive non-facial feature for women, receiving an average score of 3.17 on a five-point scale of importance.
 Ladies, don’t toss out your exercise ball just yet.
 While a woman’s derriere actually came in first for men on the list of non-facial features they find most attractive, it was followed closely by the stomach.
 So cuddling up with a cute tummy is something everyone’s into.

 So there’s actually something to the cliched dating techniques of hair-tossing and running your hands through your hair.
 Who knew?
-When the PlentyOfFish Research team compiled data from over 81,000 user profiles and nearly two million messages among those in the 25 to 35 age group, they found that the color of a man’s hair has a definite impact on whether or not he’ll get a message from females.
+When the PlentyOfFish Research team compiled data in 2014 from over 81,000 user profiles and nearly two million messages among those in the 25 to 35 age group, they found that the color of a man’s hair has a definite impact on whether or not he’ll get a message from females.

 According to the research, men who have brown hair receive 20 percent more messages than men who have any other hair color, with the second most popular hair color being blond.
-As it turns out, not having any hair can work in a man’s favor as well — baldies receive the third most messages.
+As it turns out, not having any hair can work in a man’s favor as well — baldies received the third most messages.